The Top 10 South Korean Foods To Try

 Don’t forget to order some soju when out eating in Korea!
 It’s the country’s national drink and is traditionally made of rice.
 The alcohol content can vary from 16.7% to 45%.
 Increasingly popular among young Koreans are the flavored soju drinks (peach, pomegranate, blueberry, lemon…) you can buy at local supermarkets and convenient stores.
 When going out with Koreans, drinking soju and playing drinking games go hand in hand with one another.
 Be sure to pour a class for your friends and let them pour your glass of soju in return.
 Filling your own glass is considered impolite!

 If you’re in for something sweet, let me introduce you to the world of bingsu!
 It’s a Korean shaved ice dessert with sweet toppings such as chopped fruit, condensed milk, fruit syrup, and red beans.
 There are endless variations from chocolate over strawberry to green tea.
-Every cafe in Korea has it’s own version of Bingsu.
+Every cafe in Korea has its own version of Bingsu.
 It is extremely delicious but rather overpriced for the main ingredient simply being shaved ice.
 Bingsu desserts go for about 10,000 Won ($10) per serving.
+It’s definitely one of the best South Korean foods to try when visiting.

 Hungry yet? 먹고싶어?